aselivanava/danube/index.md

 ## Step 4.
 Fix your app

-Now when you know what went wrong, it’s time to eliminate the problem that may have caused so much of your clients’ frustration.
+Now when you know what went wrong, it’s time to get rid of the problem that may have caused so much of your clients’ frustration.
 Whether it’s a broken HTML tag, outdated JavaScript code, or protocol issue, you now know where to start from.

 Good luck and happy development!